August 30, 2024

 • High Total Alkalinity: If your pool's alkalinity is too high, it might induce calcium scaling, resulting in cloudiness.
 The ideal total alkalinity range is 80-120 ppm.

-• Calcium Hardness: Excess calcium in the water can cause calcium deposits, clouding your pool.
+• Calcium Hardness: Excess calcium in the pool water can cause calcium deposits, clouding your pool.
 The optimal calcium hardness range is between 200 and 400 ppm.

 Poor Filtration